pfdubois/BridgeBidding/source/Opening.rst

 * Open the longest five-card or longer suit at the one-level.
 If you have two of them that are the same length, open the higher ranked (e.g. spades if you have spades and clubs).
-* Open 1♦ if you have four diamonds and four or less clubs.
+* Open 1♦ if you have four diamonds and four or fewer clubs.
 * Open 1♦ if your shape is 4=4=3=2.
 * Open 1♣.